 @end

-By doing this, you avoid the performance bottleneck of @synchronized
+By doing this, you avoid the performance bottleneck of `@synchronized` taking a recursive lock every time `+sharedManager` is invoked.

 In all of the above cases, you’ve done a whole lot less work than the example in the Cocoa Fundamentals Guide, and your code is a lot more likely to be correct as a result.